Mahler measures and $L$-values of elliptic curves over real quadratic fields: CM points with

 is the field discriminant of $K$.
-It is a famous result that Gauss conjectured and K. Heegner and H. M. Stark proved in \cite{Heegner} and \cite{Stark} that the only negative fundamental discriminant $d_K$ with $h(d_K)=1$ are
+It is a famous result that Gauss conjectured and K. Heegner and H. M. Stark proved in \cite{Heegner} and \cite{Stark} that the only negative fundamental discriminants $d_K$ with $h(d_K)=1$ are

 Later, Stark also determined all fundamental discriminants of class number $2$ in \cite{Stark2}, they are

 Recall that an \textit{order} $\mathcal O$ in a quadratic field $K$ is a $\Z$-submodule of the form